ReadAlongs/ReadalongsDesktop/README.md

 pyinstaller desktopApp.py --add-data ../g2p/g2p/mappings/langs/langs.pkl:g2p/mappings/langs --add-data ../g2p/g2p/mappings/langs/network.pkl:g2p/mappings/langs --add-data ../SoundSwallower:SoundSwallower
 ```

 Then, go to -> dist -> desktopApp.
-You shall find an executable file named as `desktopApp`
+You should find an executable file named as `desktopApp`

-Double click on the `desktopApp` executable (wait for a little while) and you shall see the GUI.
+Double click on the `desktopApp` executable (wait for a little while) and you should see the GUI.

 PS: For mac m1 users, you may need to install upx first